 Offers summer camp, program or school: yes

-School's Approach: Provide a multidisciplinary team approach toward education that integrates therapies with academics and prepares students for life after high school.
+School's Approach: Provide a multidisciplinary team approach toward education and transition that integrates therapies with academics and prepares students for life after high school.

 Paid Blurb 2015-2016: no